unit8co/darts/_sources/README.rst.txt

   to obtain forecasts as functions of lagged values of the target series and covariates.

 *
-  **Training with sample weights:** All global models support being trained with sample weights.
+  **Training with Sample Weights:** All global models support being trained with sample weights.
 They can be applied to each observation, forecasted time step and target column.

 *